What Makes a Home "Homey"? - It Isn't a Style - It's a Feeling

 - 2 min read

-But "homey" isn't a design style - it's not farmhouse or boho or minimalist.
-It's not about matching throw pillows or picture-perfect rooms.
+But “homey” isn’t a design style — it’s not farmhouse or boho or minimalist.
+It’s not about matching throw pillows or perfect corners.
+It’s a feeling.
+And that feeling is deeply personal.

 So, What Does Homey Really Mean?